 - optional: bread bowls, green onion, jalapeno, crumbled bacon

 - In soup pot, brown ground beef, drain and set aside.

 - Add Ro*tel and chicken stock to pot and bring to a simmer.
 Add potatoes and cook covered, about ten minutes, until potatoes are done (check by piercing with a fork).

 - Reincorporate ground beef and add cheese.
 Stir over medium/low heat until everything is incorporated and heated through.

-- Serve in bread bowls and garnish with green onion or jalapeno.
+- Serve in bread bowls and garnish.
 Enjoy!